carlosjdelgadonovaims/3d_network_geofence_cesium_visualization/README.md

 3. **Integration**
    - Link processed datasets with metadata and load dynamically into the Cesium viewer

+Cesium Certified Developer Program
+Project Name: Visualization of 3D Geofences and a 3D Network for Air-Taxis in New York.
+Project Objective: To realistically visualize the main three-dimensional elements resulting from the project "An adaptable and scalable least-cost network for air taxis in urban areas.
+Study area: Manhattan, New York."
+Author: Carlos Delgado
 ---

 ## 🔁 Flow Diagram